3 content marketing kpis to keep top of mind:

 Now that you know what to look for, what content marketing growth goals can you set for your brand in the coming year?
 How would you best measure them?

 As Elvis Presley said, “Rock 'n' roll music, if you like it, if you feel it, you can't help but move to it.”
 So it goes with content marketing.
-While there are no radio charts and platinum albums to demonstrate content marketing performance, there are many indicators of success along the way to increasing brand value and achieving business goals.
+While there are no radio charts and platinum albums to demonstrate content marketing performance, content metrics dashboards can provide many indicators of success along the way to increasing brand value and achieving business goals.

 Read next: How to Be a Great Digital Content Marketer: 9 Pieces of Unsolicited Advice